Julian/lean.nvim/README.rst

 * `switch.vim <https://github.com/AndrewRadev/switch.vim/>`_ base
   definitions for Lean

+* Initial implementations of some editing helpers (note: no mappings are associated with these by default)

-* Crude implementation of "try this:" suggestion replacement
+    * "try this:" suggestion replacement

+    * ``sorry`` insertion corresponding to the number of open goals

 Configuration & Usage